 4. Ashampoo Snap 12

-Ashampoo’s screen capture software is a user-friendly tool that is great for both screenshots and screen captures, though it is only available on Windows 8, 10, and 11.
+Ashampoo‘s screen recording software is a user-friendly tool that is great for both screenshots and screen captures, though it is only available on Windows 8, 10, and 11.
 Their new feature, “magic eye,” provides a menu that is conveniently located on the edge of your screen to have instant access to record your screen.
-There are a variety of screen capture features including the ability to add watermarks, create timed captures, a collage template for multiple screenshots, video cropping, and more.
+There are various screen recording features, including the ability to add watermarks, create timed captures, a collage template for multiple screenshots, video cropping, and more.

 This tool is a good option for presentations, webinars, and tutorials.
 Once a screen capture or screenshot is completed, users can use the editing suite to enhance the capture or upload files directly to Ashampoo’s Webspace for free.
 Files can also be shared via Twitter, Facebook, Dropbox, OneDrive, or email.